There are 2 schools of thought on leather care.

 For my style of handbags, I lean more towards #1.
 However, a little love and knowledge will keep your leather item looking fresh and prolong it’s life.
-And that is why we love leather, right?
-Because it lasts!
+And that is why we love leather …………because it lasts!
 Follow these tips for keeping your bag looking its best.

 Leather has 3 enemies: moisture, heat and direct sunlight.
 Too much moisture=mildew.
 Too much heat=dried out.
 Too much direct sunlight=discoloration.

 If your leather gets wet, dry it slowly at room temperature, no direct forced heat or you’ll end up with a sad dry cracked shell.
 Dry it in the shape you want it to end up, using crumpled newspaper inside the bag as it dries.
 After it is completely dry, condition it.

 For general spot cleaning, use a soft water-dampened cloth to rub out dirt.
 For oil or grease, try Murphy’s Oil Soap or a gentle dish soap.
 Always try an inconspicuous spot first to make sure your chosen product doesn’t react with the leather and leave an obvious discoloration or stain.

 Condition your leather once in awhile.
 Pros say 1-2 times/year.
 More if you live in an excessively dry or moist climate.
 It’s not nuke science, when it starts to look dry and thirsty, rub a good quality conditioner into your bag.
 Make sure you don’t buy a colored conditioner.
 There are lots of good ones but I like Leather Honey, Smith’s Leather Balm and Montana Pitch Blend products.
 Anywhere that sells horse tack or leather shoes will also most likely carry a few different options.